 One pastor I know sometimes opens the worship service by saying, ‘If you are not a Christian, we are glad you are with us today.
 We hope you will be encouraged by your time with us.
 But I must warn you that we come to meet with God today, and if you are not right with Him, you may not like what He reveals to you about Himself.’
 That’s the idea.pp.
 72-73

-Cruse appears to lack any concept of God as the grieving husband (Hosea 1-3) who seeks His darling child―whose heart yearns and aches to rescue His people (Jer 31:20) and who loves His chosen with an everlasting love (Jer 31:3).
+Cruse appears to lack a category for God as the grieving husband (Hosea 1-3) who seeks His darling child―whose heart yearns and aches to rescue His people (Jer 31:20) and who loves His chosen with an everlasting love (Jer 31:3).
 His Calvinism swamps his theology proper, and so Cruse topples off the tightrope and presents a God of profound anger.
 In short, I think John Gill would have liked the author very much.

-Any positive contributions the author does make are covered with more grace in other tomes.
+The otherwise positive contributions the author does make are discussed more substantively in other volumes.
 I suggest Hughes Old’s Leading in Prayer: A Workbook for Ministers as a guide to incorporate the traditional aspects of Western liturgy into your service, to the extent practicable.
+I think Cruse would appreciate much of what Olds has to say.
+In that respect, I’m suggesting an alternative to Cruse that upholds some of his own ideals.

-This is a book written for Very ReformedTM people who want to feel those warm tickles inside that tell them that, yes, they are right to be Very ReformedTM.
-I wish them good luck with that.
+I believe this is a book written for Very ReformedTM people who want to feel those warm tickles inside that tell them that, yes, they are right to be Very ReformedTM.
+This is fine, but it isn’t a book calculated to persuade.
 I’m off to listen to an Unspoken song.
-I suspect Cruse would not approve.
+Unfortunately, I suspect Cruse would not approve.